 No, we only sell one-day or festival passes.
 When you buy your one-day or festival pass, you can select the sessions at 11.00am and 1.30pm that you would like to attend.

 Please note that keynote speeches, daily shorts screenings and daily after parties are automatically included in all ticket options and you will not need to choose these.

 I’ve changed my mind and would like to swap one or more of the sessions I booked at the time of buying my ticket.
 Can I swap any sessions for others?

 Yes!
 We operate a ‘swap-shop’ during the festival.
 Subject to availability on the day, you may be able to swap your ticket for a session for one to another session at the same time.
-Please arrive between 9.30am – 10.00am at BFI Southbank festival information desk to arrange.
+Please arrive at 10.00am at BFI Southbank festival information desk to arrange.

 What shorts have been selected for the festival?